 With the scene optimized and partially remodeled, our 3D artists proceeded with setting the lighting in it.
 They recreated an evening lighting scenario requested by Tristan in the scope of work.
 Then, they set the main materials.
 The latter included finishings of flooring, walls, as well as some metal elements and fabrics used in the hall and terrace interiors.

 #3.
 Filling the Scene with 3D Models

 When the lighting and main materials were all set, the CG specialists proceeded with working on 3D models of furnishings and decor.
 None of those had to be built from scratch.
-Some of the necessary 3D models, like custom-made couches, were already exported by our artists from the Revit scene.
+Some of the necessary 3D models, like custom-made couches, were already exported by our artists from the initial scene.
 And the other ones could be found in two external sources.

 First, there were 3D models from our virtual stock.
 Our 3D rendering company has its own library of 56k CG models.
 We selected the similar or exact matches to furnishings and decor that Tristan showed us in the photos.
 Before using those models, we sent them to the architect for approval.